slott56/slott56.github.io/Pelican/content/blog/2011/12/2011_12_06-im_confused_by_this_marketing_ploy.rst

    And that is why, instead of sending letters to thousands of different blogs, I am reading yours.

-| Couldn't parse it.
+Couldn't parse it.

-| It seems to be a calculated Pity Ploy.
-"I'm afraid I might lose my
-  job...I am reading your [blog]."
+It seems to be a calculated Pity Ploy.
+"I'm afraid I might lose my job...I am reading your [blog]."

-| The product seemed cool enough.
-The pitch, however, was too sketchy
+The product seemed cool enough.
+The pitch, however, was too sketchy for me.
-  for me.

 -----

-Other possible messages:

-&gt;I love something I h...
+Other possible messages: "I love something I h...
 -----------------------------------------------------

 cwallenpoole<noreply@blogger.com>